Skip to contents

 Temporal aspects and demography

-If the social contact analysis is based on stratification by splitting the population into non-overlapping groups, it requires the weights to be standardized so that the weighted totals within mutually exclusive cells equal the known population totals [@kolenikov_post-stratification_2016].
-The post-stratification cells need to be mutually exclusive and cover the whole population.
-The post-stratified (PS) weight for participant of is:
+If the social contact analysis is based on stratification by splitting the population into non-overlapping groups, it requires the weights to be standardised so that the weighted totals within mutually exclusive cells equal the known population totals [@kolenikov_post-stratification_2016]. compute_matrix() applies this post-stratification normalisation within age groups.

 #> contact.age.group